Constantiner/zohar/README.md

 **Cons**:

-- **Learning Curve**: Developers unfamiliar with TypeScript’s advanced type features might find the initial setup slightly more complex.
+- **Learning Curve**: Developers unfamiliar with TypeScript's advanced type features might find the initial setup slightly more complex.
 - **Overhead**: In small or simple projects where type safety is less of a concern, the strict typing might feel unnecessary.

 #### Node.js EventEmitter